Cart 0

 Grade 10 The Modern World

-This course will examine the political, economic, social, and cultural history of the modern world from the mid-eighteenth century through the beginning of the twenty-first century.
+This course, which continues where Foundations of World History left off, will examine the political, economic, social, and cultural history of the modern world from the mid-eighteenth century through the beginning of the twenty-first century.
 Throughout the course, students will investigate the major historical themes, trends, and events that shaped Europe, Asia, Africa, and Latin America.
 The students will take on the role of historians as they critically read and analyze historical documents in order to come up with their own interpretations of historical events.
-The course also places a great deal of emphasis on the writing process, including crafting thesis statements, developing arguments, conducting research, integrating and analyzing evidence, as well as editing and revising.
-Major topics will include: Atlantic Revolutions; the Industrial Revolution; the “-isms” of the nineteenth century; New Imperialism; World War I, the Interwar Period, and World War II; decolonization; the Cold War; and the emergence of a global economy.
+The course also places a great deal of emphasis on the writing, researching, and presentation process, including crafting thesis statements, developing arguments, evaluating sources, integrating and analyzing evidence, as well as editing and revising.
+Major topics will include: Atlantic Revolutions; the Industrial Revolution; the “-isms” of the nineteenth century; New Imperialism; World War I, the Interwar Period, and World War II; decolonization; the Cold War; and the emergence of a globalized world.

 Grade 11 United States History

-This course will cover American history from European colonization to the Global War on Terrorism.
+This course will cover American history from European colonization to the early 21st century.
 Throughout the course, students will consider the roles that politics, economics, culture, and identity have played in the history of the United States.
 They will utilize primary and secondary sources to investigate key issues and themes, such as cultural exchange, servitude and slavery, race and ethnicity, partisan politics, the role of government, rights and liberties, women and gender, and economic inequality.
-Students will continue to hone their writing skills by completing argumentative and research papers.
+Students will continue to hone their writing, presentation, and research skills.
 Major topics will include: English colonization; the Transatlantic slave trade; the American Revolution; the U.S. Constitution; the first party system; the Market Revolution; Jacksonian Democracy; moral reform movements; the Civil War and Reconstruction; the Gilded Age and Progressive Era; World War I; the Roaring 20s; the Great Depression; World War II; the Cold War; the Post-War Era; and contemporary politics.

 Grade 11 Advanced United States History

-The Advanced section of this course surveys the major political, economic, social and cultural developments in American history from the mid 18th century to the present.
+The Advanced section of this course surveys the major political, economic, social and cultural developments in American history from the mid-18th century to the early 21st century.
 The course is designed to provide students with the analytical skills and factual knowledge necessary to deal critically with the challenges of United States history.
 Students learn to assess primary sources – their relevance to a given interpretive problem, their reliability and their importance – and to weigh the evidence and interpretations presented in historical scholarship.
-Nightly writing emphasizes framing a response to a prompt, synthesizing information from the textbook and primary sources, and comparing devlopments across time periods.
-Students also practice the multiple-choice, short answer and document-based questions featured on the Advanced Placement examination.
-The survey begins with the review of a major monograph on African-American history, and closes with team projects and presentations.
+Nightly homework and class activities emphasize framing a response to a prompt, synthesizing information from the textbook and primary sources, and comparing devlopments across time periods.
+Students also practice the various types of questions featured on the Advanced Placement examination.

-Advanced European History covers major political, economic, social, and intellectual developments in European history from roughly 1450 to the present.
-This course helps students enhance critical analysis skills and is the formal preparation for the Advanced Placement exam.
-The breadth of content necessitates considerable reading beyond the classroom and this course places a heavy emphasis on essay writing under time constraints.
+European History is a rigorous college preparatory course covering major political, economic, social, and intellectual developments in European history from roughly 1450 to the present.
+This course is the formal preparation for the Advanced Placement exam.
+The great breadth of content of this course necessitates considerable reading beyond the confines of the classroom.
 A significant interest in history itself is a prerequisite for success.
+Heavy emphasis in the course is placed on essay writing under time constraints.

 The mathematics program is rooted in real-world problem solving, critical thinking, explorations of why theorems hold true in a given system, and the appreciation of mathematics as a language.
 Inquiry-based approaches to learning mathematical concepts are emphasized throughout each course leading to a deep understanding of the material.